-Over the course of several months, the data was reviewed in video format, with each sequence being analyzed frame by frame.
+Following each survey effort, the data was reviewed in video format, with each sequence being analyzed frame by frame.
 Each frame was thermally tuned by a certified thermographer and each heat signature was evaluated individually on its own merit based upon size, shape, habit, and thermal characteristics.
-In total, over 105,000 individual frames were analyzed.
-The results of the aerial survey produced an average population density of 387 deer/mi for all MetroParks properties.

-Considering the excellent weather conditions and the detailed data review process, the surveyor indicated a high level of confidence in the results and provided an 85% or greater confidence interval.
+Considering the excellent weather conditions and the detailed data review process, the surveyor indicated a high level of confidence in the results and provided an 85% or greater confidence interval for both surveys.
 (Appendix A)